 Supporting Roles

-Jerry Lewis, in his role as Stone’s father, provides a grounded perspective, showcasing emotional depth and wisdom that juxtapose Stone’s impulsive actions.
+Jerry Lewis, in his role as Stone’s father, provides a grounded perspective, showcasing the emotional depth and wisdom that juxtapose Stone’s impulsive actions.
 Ethan Suplee, as Detective Luis, broadens the moral landscape with his loyal yet hesitant demeanor, adding complexity to the ensemble.
 Sky Ferreira’s portrayal of a captive woman introduces vulnerability and strength, deepening the plot’s emotional stakes.
 Together, these actors enrich the narrative texture, each contributing to the central theme’s exploration.

 Themes And Messages